Game

 Did you know that when you eat and drink, you are fueling your body and your brain?

 Think of your body as a race car or a rocket.
-If you fill up with weak fuel, like junk food and sugary beverages, you just sputter along.
-However, if you choose strong fuel, like fruits, vegetables, whole grains, protein, milk, and water, you will have great energy.
+If you fill up with weak fuel, like sweets and sugary beverages, you will travel slowly.
+However, if you choose strong fuel, like fruits, vegetables, whole grains, protein, milk, and water, you will have great energy and move quickly.

-The number one thing you need to know is that nutritious food choices are the best kinds of fuel for your body!
+The number one thing you need to know is that nutritious food choices are the best kinds of fuel for your body and brain!

-Today’s activity will help you learn about the food and beverage choices that are the best fuel for your body.
+Today’s activity will help you learn about the food and beverage choices that are the best fuel for your body and brain.

 Activate